Cosmic Bandits: Exploration versus Exploitation in CMB B-Mode Experiments: PED Foreground

 In order to estimate the PED amplitude in a given patch, we follow the prescription of Ref.~\cite{Clark:2012sa}.
 The PED angular power spectrum is assumed to obey a power law, \be \frac{\ell(\ell+1)}{2\pi}C^D_\ell = A\ell^m, \ee where the power-law index $m$ is fixed to its full-sky best-fit value $m=-0.22$ in this template, and $A$ is allowed to vary between different patches.
 To estimate $A_p$ for a given patch $p$, we calculate the variances $\sigma_Q^2 = \langle Q^2 \rangle_p - \langle Q\rangle_p^2$ and $\sigma_U^2 = \langle U^2 \rangle_p - \langle U\rangle_p^2$ of the polarization in both the $Q$ and $U$ components of the patch, and infer a power-spectrum amplitude from each, using the relation

-We then take the average of the resulting amplitudes to be the PED B-mode power-spectrum amplitude in the desired patch, under the assumption that power is equally distributed between the E and B modes.
+We then take the average of the resulting amplitudes to be the PED B-mode power-spectrum amplitude in the desired patch, under the assumption that power is equally distributed between the E and B modes\footnote{This assumption is not supported by recent Planck measurements, which suggest that $C_l^{BB}\sim0.5C_l^{EE}$, but this difference can be absorbed in the large uncertainty regarding the average polarization fraction---which we already take into account---and therefore has no critical influence on our results.}.

 Finally, to remain with a realistic set of possible patches, we immediately apply a cutoff to remove the noisiest patches from our sample.
 The choice of cutoff represents prior knowledge regarding the expected PED amplitudes in this region given the templates and results of previous surveys.
 We choose a cutoff of $33\%$ throughout.
 A histogram of PED amplitudes $A_p$ in the remaining $19$ patches within the region shown in Fig.~\ref{fig:PatchSkyVariance} is plotted in Fig.~\ref{fig:PatchHistVariance}, with a normalization of $3.6\%$.
 We see that the amplitudes in this sample still vary over more than an order of magnitude.